cschpc/student-cluster-competition-2024/Training/14-final-training/exercises/NAMD_installation_stepbystep.md

 To create a "make" script for the environment that NAMD uses for compiling, it needs to know which compilers and compiler flags it will use.
 For this, it uses "architecture" files that end in `.arch`.

-NAMD has a number of pre-defined configurations that can be used to compile NAMD for known systems, like a basic Linux installation.
-These ready-made configuration scripts can be found in the folder `arch/.`.
+NAMD has a number of pre-defined configurations that can be used to compile NAMD for known compilers and systems, like for a basic Linux installation.
+These ready-made configuration scripts can be found in the folder `arch/.`Go into the folder and look at some of the examples to get an idea of what these files contain.

 Our system uses the wrappers `cc` and `CC` for C/C++ compilation respectively, so we need to set this to our configuration file.
-We can achieve this by taking one of the readymade files for gnu compilation, e.g. `arch/Linux-x86_64-g++.arch`, and just changing the chosen compiler to be our desired compiler wrappers `cc` and `CC`, instead of the `gcc` and `g++` that are in the file.
-In this step, you could also change the flags if you want to try tuning the execution.
+We can achieve this by taking one of the simpler readymade files for gnu compilation, e.g. `arch/Linux-x86_64-g++.arch`, and just changing the chosen compiler to be our desired compiler wrappers `cc` and `CC`, instead of the `gcc` and `g++` that are in the file.
+During this step, you could also change compiler flags, if you would want to further try to tune execution performance.
 Try first with the default options, and then later try to change these options if you have time.

-To achieve the correct configuration file, let's copy the file and rename it to `Linux-x86_64-cray-gnu.arch` to reflect our system environment better, and change the compiler names in this file.
-You can do this manually, or by using the `sed` command in Linux, that is a handy tool for changing text in files on the command line, as we do in the example below.
+To achieve the correct configuration file, let's *copy the file and rename it* to `Linux-x86_64-cray-gnu.arch` to reflect our system environment better.
+Then, *change the compiler names in this new file*.
+You can do this manually, or by using the `sed` command in Linux, that is a handy tool you can use to edit text in files from the command line, as we do in the example below.

 ```
 cp arch/Linux-x86_64-g++.arch arch/Linux-x86_64-cray-gnu.arch